-How to Get Hard-To-Remove Debris Off Your Paint
+How to Get Tar, Sap, Bugs, and Other Caked-on Dirt Off Your Car’s Paint

-Summer, Fall, Winter, Spring—any season bring build-ups of hard-to-remove debris like smashed bugs and tree sap.
+Summer, Fall, Winter, Spring—any season brings build-ups of hard-to-remove debris like smashed bugs and tree sap.
 Some of these substances like tree sap can ruin your paint job, and they can all be really hard to remove.
-However, there are many ways to go about cleaning up the mess that summer can leave behind.
+Other contaminants are microscopic in size, but when you run your hand over a freshly washed car, you will feel them.
+Many people opt to wax over these contaminants, which is also a bad practice.
+There are, however, there are many ways to go about cleaning up paint contaminants that summer can leave behind.
 If you are looking for advice on how to remove stubborn dirt from car, read on.

 Clean it Up When You See It